cultuurnet/stoplight-docs-errors/docs/http-body.md

 ### jsonPointer

-In some cases error responses can include a `jsonPointer` property.
+In some cases error responses can include a `jsonPointer` property that conforms to the [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901) standard.
 This pointer indicates which specific JSON property inside the request body was invalid or caused a problem.
 It is especially helpful when one specific item inside a list caused an issue, because you can then ask your end user to correct it or leave it out.

 For example given the following JSON body in the request: